filswan/swan-doc/development-resource/filswan-api.md

 ## List of Supported API Methods

-The list below documents the API methods that the FilSwan platform currently supports.
+The list below documents the API methods that the Swan platform currently supports.
 When a response payload is present, all responses are returned in JSON format.

 * Get Auth Token
 * Generate API Key